 Community Title Scheme (CTS)

 With this scheme, unique to Queensland, a proposed identifying name may be reserved by a developer.
-This prevents third parties obtaining the same CTS name in Queensland.
+This prevents third parties from obtaining the same CTS name in Queensland.

 Why does IP matter?